MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/map-control-api/color-class.md

 ---
 title: "Color Class | Microsoft Docs"
-description: "This article describes the Color Class and provides its properties, methods, static methods." ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: "This article describes the Color class and provides its properties, methods, and an example." ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""